Heavy Lifting

 People often say they think I’m strong.
 I’m not.
 God is strong for me.
 Most of the time, I feel like the spider in Charlotte’s Web; fading, fading, fading.
 Until I think I’ll be all gone.

-So I am all warrior on the outside, deeply wounded within.
-An almost year of treatment has gone by quickly, yet the days drag at a maddening pace, accentuated by pain and longing.
+So I am all warrior on the outside, wounded within.
+An almost year of treatment has gone by quickly, yet the days drag at a maddening pace.

-I think of Emmanuel.
-And the greatest warrior mama of all time.
-She labored alone on a cold, hard floor to bring Him into the world.
+Then I think of Jesus.
+And the greatest warrior mother of all time.
+She labored alone on a cold floor to bring Him into the world.
 She fed and clothed the Son of God despite poverty.
 She watched, helpless, as her son was disfigured and tortured unimaginably.
 She must have turned her face often, but she did not leave Him.

 This is too much for a human.
 A young girl with a feeding trough for a cradle.
 A mother standing at a cross that hung her child.
 It was God holding her up, giving new life to each of her senses when they couldn’t take more.
 God chose her for this task, fully prepared to do the heavy lifting.